-Section 8 - Data Summary
+Section 8: Data summary

 - The majority of NCAPOP projects collect data from healthcare providers in England and Wales.
 Some also collect data from other devolved administrations and Crown Dependencies.
 These arrangements will be different for each NCAPOP project - An applicant should discuss the geographical coverage of the data available with the data provider and then detail within the application the geographical coverage of the data they are requesting.
-Coverage is defined as the location of the healthcare services who originated / initially provided the extract of data you are requesting - To enable DARG and the data provider to properly understand the parameters of the data requested, each applicant must describe fully the inclusion and exclusion criteria for the data extract that they are requesting and how the cohort is defined (diagnosis, treatment, follow-up etc).
-An example of a description of a cohort would be: all patients diagnosed between 1st January 2014 31st December 2014 with latest clinical event data 6 months after diagnosis.
-However details of which pathologies, treatments and outcomes are included would also need to be provided - Whilst the majority of data access requests are for data that has already been collected, DARG can consider requests which include provision for periodic future updates or refreshes of data during specific points during the lifecycle of the applicant's project.
-The applicant would need to describe the frequency and dates of the required refreshes and the reason why they are required - NCAPOP projects routinely link the data that they collect to other external datasets for the purposes of the project.
-For those linked data only, HQIP is the joint data controller with the data controller for the dataset to which the NCAPOP data has been linked
+Coverage is defined as the location of the healthcare services who originated/ initially provided the extract of data you are requesting - To enable DARG and the data provider to properly understand the parameters of the data requested, each applicant must describe fully the inclusion and exclusion criteria for the data extract that they are requesting and how the cohort is defined (diagnosis, treatment, follow-up etc).
+An example of a description of a cohort would be: all patients diagnosed between 1 January 2014 and 31 December 2014 with latest clinical event data six months after diagnosis.
+However details of which pathologies, treatments and outcomes are included would also need to be provided - While the majority of data access requests are for data that has already been collected, DARG can consider requests that include provision for periodic future updates or refreshes of data at specific points during the lifecycle of the applicant's project.
+The applicant would need to describe the frequency and dates of the required refreshes and the reason why they are required - NCAPOP projects routinely link the data that they collect to other external data sets for the purposes of the

-- HQIP's DARG can only independently authorise the release of data for which it is the sole data controller.
-Applicants are advised to apply for unlinked Audit / unlinked Clinical Outcome Review Programme data where possible - HQIP works closely with other data controllers, such as NHS Digital, to facilitate the sharing of linked audit data.
-Applicants wishing to receive linked audit data should contact HQIP at datasharing@hqip.org.uk before completing the DARF for advice
+- project.
+For those linked data only, HQIP is the joint data controller with the data controller for the data set to which the NCAPOP data has been linked - HQIP's DARG can only independently authorise the release of data for which it is the sole data controller.
+Applicants are advised to apply for unlinked audit / unlinked Clinical Outcome Review Programme data where possible - HQIP works closely with other data controllers, such as NHS Digital, to facilitate the sharing of linked audit data.
+Applicants wishing to receive linked audit data should contact HQIP for advice at datasharing@hqip. org.uk before completing the DARF

-Section 9 - Data Type
+Section 9: Data type